Gone but not forgotten (Part 1)

 In 1895 the premises was acquired by a Mr. Featherstone at auction but sold again in 1896.
 The property seems to have changed hands on many occasions around this period.

 Thom’s Directory of 1940 lists Thomas Breen, Plastering Contractor as occupant.
 A photo from the early 1960’s, which was only recently brought to our attention, shows the Post Office at this location.
 In 1975 it was an antique shop which was run by a Mrs. Burke.
 It was Chez Sylvio’s Restaurant for a brief period around 1986 or so before it’s change of tenancy to Rockwell’s Pizza Restaurant which ceased trading around 1995.
 The building was eventually demolished to make way for the new Talbot House infill residential development.

 Victoria Arms Hotel

 The 1888 map shows that the local Post Office was housed at the premises at that time.
 From Thom’s Directory 1887-1892 Peter McKeever was the proprietor of Killiney Post Office and this service along with the grocery store and hotel all appeared to operate from this location.
 The lease to Peter McKeever from Edward Lister K. Talbot is dated November 1888.
 Peter McKeever is mentioned as the proprietor of Victoria Hotel and Restaurant in a newspaper advert of 1895, he died in July 1897.
 The report of his funeral mentions the chief mourners, his sons Masters Ernest James and Louis.
-The advertisement dated 1911 from Porter’s Directory states that the hotel was ‘Established Upwards of Half a Century’ although the 1853 advert would suggest a figure closer to 60 years.
+The advertisement dated 1911 from Porter’s Directory states that the hotel was ‘Established Upwards of Half a Century’.
 Read the full story here.